Mental Health and Physical Health

-Untreated mental illness is associated with numerous health risks such as obesity, heart disease, high blood pressure, immune system deficiencies, gastronomical issues, sexual dysfunction, pregnancy complications, viral diseases, and aches, sores, and increased body pain.
+Untreated mental illness is associated with numerous health risks such heart disease and immune system deficiencies.

 Depression's Physical Impact

-Depression can be so much more than the feelings of being depressed, irritable, or withdrawn.
+Depression can be more than the feelings of being depressed, irritable, or withdrawn.
 In fact, depression is often associated with several physical symptoms including: